Weekly meal plan 01/23

 Monday: Roasted caulifower soup.
 I went to the famers market today and bought gorgeous veggies including an enormous cauliflower!
 The cruciferous veggies are high in vitamin C and fibers, antioxidants and are loaded with nutrients (vitamins and minerals) Plus it is low in calories!!!
 Great way to start the week!

 Wednesday: Mushroom barley risotto.
 I am going to cook the barley and do a mushroom fricassée (like I did for these ricotta mushrooms toasts) that I will toss together.
 Loads of mushrooms with garlic, shallots, salt and pepper and chopped parsley.
-Maybe some oat milk for creaminess and there needs to be grated parmesan as a final touch!
+Maybe some oat milk for creaminess and some freshly grated parmesan as a final touch!

 Thursday: Miso salmon with stir fry veggies.
-I am teaching another cooking class and showing them how to make this menu with a kale edamame salad!!
-I will share it all in a few weeks (giving exclusivity for the class) but you can find a great miso salmon recipe on the blog!
+I am teaching a cooking class and showing them how to make this menu with a kale edamame salad!!
+You can find a great miso salmon recipe on the blog until I post this update version!

 Friday: Falafel bowls.
 This is super easy for dinner.
 I am trying to get my kids to eat more veggies and usually for whatever reason, making a dinner bowl helps.
 They can make their own, add some sauce and season it how they want.
 These falafel are really easy and super delicious!
-Honestly you can also find delicious falafel already made at Wholefoods and Erewhon or similar places.
+Honestly you can also find delicious falafel already made at Wholefoods and Erewhon or similar places which makes dinner prep stress free.

 Saturday: Honey garlicky sheet pan with broccoli.
 This is a recipe that is super easy to assemble and since everything cooks together it is also very little hands on.
 I mean I do need a break once in a while.
 You can sub some of the veggies if these are not to your liking.
 Just be sure that you choose some that have similar textures which means similar cooking times!